keremaydin52/hangman822/README.md

 ## Milestone 4
 Similar methods with milestone 3 but includes a Hangman class.
 Also counts the number of lives if you make a wrong guess.

+## Milestone 5
+A complete hangman game experience.
+Be careful when you guess a letter, since you have limited lives.